Areas of Expertise

 - European Research Council and European Commission (H2024, Marie Curie Training Network)

-- Academy of Finland and Inflames
+- Research Council of Finland

 - Turku Bioscience